itsrobel/sync/README.md

         this then makes almost all my rpc requests a bi directional stream

-        client connects to server -> server sends down updated files from mongodb client uploads files -> server saves it
+        client connects to server -> server sends down updated files from mongodb

+        since the files are not created deleted or moved directly from the server

+        the server data structures can be simpler.
+We can assume.
+          - files do not neeed their own struture from version's since we are just appending or editing information like a log

+        client uploads files -> server saves it

   - [x] I need the server to to be able to upload files to the server on start
   - [ ] each client is given a session id, but I think giving them a self assigned name would be better, to track what files, they don't have based on when they lasted connected via timestamps

 ### Bonus

-- [ ] The fileversions need to be diffs in a order that can than reconstructed on fileID request
+- [ ] The file_versions need to be diffs in a order that can than reconstructed on file_ID request
+- [ ] on the server separate out the file and file versions into a separate, for file building based on diffs

 ## Risks and Challenges